tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

   size_t buffer_size_in_bytes = * size_in_bytes;
   *size_in_bytes = xspace.ByteSizeLong(); // get the size of Xspace
   if (buffer == nullptr) {
-    return; // TensorFlow will first get the size of Xspace, then allocate the big enough buffer and pass it to plugin for retrieving Xspace.
+    return; // TensorFlow will first get the size of Xspace, then allocate the big enough buffer and pass it to the plugin for retrieving Xspace.
   }
   bool success = xspace.SerializeToArray(buffer, buffer_size_in_bytes);
  // TODO: set status to FAILED_PRECONDITION if success is false, OK otherwise.